SmokedRhombus/MOTORPH-PAYROLL-SYSTEM-GROUP10-COMPUTER-PROGRAMMING-1/README.md

 This method loops through all seven months (June–December 2024) and prints two cutoff blocks per month for the given employee.
 This is the core output method for `payroll_staff`.

-**Why two cutoff blocks per month?**
-Per the process flow, the 1st cutoff (days 1–15) is a partial advance — it shows gross and net salary but carries no deductions.
-The 2nd cutoff (days 16–end of month) is the full payout where all government deductions are applied and itemized.

-**Why compute deductions on the combined gross?**
-Government contributions (SSS, Philhealth, Pag-ibig) and withholding tax are computed on a **monthly** basis, not per cutoff.
-Adding the two cutoffs together first gives the true monthly gross, which then feeds into the correct deduction bracket.
-Computing deductions on each half-month separately would produce a different (and incorrect) result.

 The full calculation sequence per month:
 ```
 Hours1        = calculateHoursWorked( days 1–15 )